What Is a Time Capsule

 It solves 2 problems:

-1. You’re trying to remember an article you saw a while ago, and your Google-fu didn’t turn up anything.
+You’re trying to remember an article you saw a while ago, and your Google search didn’t find anything.

-Now you might ask, “Surely there are existing apps that do this, so why making your own?”
-Because my app is same-same but different, and don’t call me Shirley:
+Now you might ask, “Surely there are existing apps that do this, so why make your own?”
+Because my app is same-same but different:

 The Time Capsule iOS app is free.
-Optionally you can enable sync, share your saved pages, and desktop browser usage with a $3/month subscription.
+You can enable sync, share your saved pages, and use a desktop browser with a $3/month subscription.
 I’ve been using it for a few weeks now, and it’s pretty good.